Storing User-Specific Information with JSONs

 Now everyone in your group can use the same script because their personal file paths are readily accessible without needing to be hard-coded!
 The same theory applies to any other piece of information your group finds it valuable to store in the JSON.

-Identifying and manually writing out an absolute file path can be cumbersome so we’ve found a nice work-around (at least for Mac users) that you may find useful.
-First, in Finder, navigate to the last folder in the file path you’d like to preserve.
-In the row of folder names in the bottom of the Finder window, right-click the folder name and select “Copy ‘<folder name>’ as Pathname”.
+Identifying and manually writing out the file path you want to preserve in a JSON can be cumbersome so we’ve found a nice work-around (at least for Mac users) that you may find useful.